Growyourbrand.net Reference notes on brand consequence May 2026

 By April 2026, AP reported that Deere agreed to a proposed nearly $99 million class-action settlement related to right-to-repair claims.
 A proposed settlement is not the same thing as a final cultural resolution, and legal terms do not automatically repair trust.
 But the number gave the issue a visible financial shape.

 That visibility changes the brand story.
 A dispute that might once have sounded technical became a public cost of customer friction.
 Repair access was no longer hidden inside dealer operations.
-It became part of the way the market could evaluate whether the company protects machine owners or protects control over the machine ecosystem.
+It became part of the way the market could evaluate whether the company protects machine owners or protects control over the machine system.

 The Brand Risk